jschuh/klipper-macros/README.md

 > **Note:** The `SET_GCODE_OFFSET` macro is overridden to update the
 > offset for the active surface.
 This makes the bed surface work with Z offset
 > adjustments made via any interface or client.

-#### `ADJUST_SURFACE_OFFSETS`

-Adjusts surface offsets to account for changes in the Z endstop position or probe Z offset.
-A message to invoke this command will be shown in the console when a relevant change is made to `printer.cfg`.

-* `IGNORE` - Set to 1 to reset the saved offsets without adjusting the surfaces.

 ### Beep